binford2k/binford2k.com/backyard/gin.md

 Once you're ready to branch out, experiment with some other combinations or recipes.
 A greyhound is gin with grapefruit juice; an orange blossom is gin with sweet vermouth and orange juice; Aria gin would go really well with Earl Grey black tea and a lemon slice.
-And let's not forget the fabulous French 75 which pairs some nice bubbly with gin and a good squeeze of lemon.
+And let's not forget the fabulous French 75 which pairs some nice bubbly champagne with gin and a good squeeze of lemon.

 If you're aiming to impress, you can make the gorgeous Sparkling Elderflower with the Empress 1908.
 Add heavy splashes of lime and elderflower syrup, then top with tonic and a few mint leaves.